mbwong/mbwong.github.com/_posts/2012-06-21-first-party-apps.md

 For example, if you are a Facebook user, you are Facebook's first party.
 You may want the ability to manipulate, understand, and use your Facebook data in ways that satisfy your needs, and you deserve to do so without others snooping on you.
 A first party app would allow you to utilize the API of the platform without data going to a third party.

 So far I've made one app that evaluates the feasibility and usefulness of first party apps as a tool to help users access and use their data.
-As shown below, I've written a first party Facebook app that runs entirely in the browser and helps you see how active your friends are on Facebook.
+This Facebook app runs entirely in the browser and helps you see how active your friends are on Facebook.
 In this app, data is directly downloaded into your browser from Facebook, so none of your data will go through my server.

 Here is [Unfriendio](http://scratch.mbwong.com/unfriendio.html) - your Facebook unfriend finder.